puppetlabs/puppetlabs-reboot/README.md

 *Optional.* Sets the number of seconds to wait after the Puppet run completes for the reboot to happen.
 If the timeout is exceeded, the provider cancels the reboot.
 Valid options: any positive integer.
 Default value: '60'.

+**Note:** Linux only supports specifying the timeout as minutes.
+As such, the value of `timeout` must be a multiple of 60.
+Other values will be rounded up to the nearest minute and a warning will be issued.

 #####`when`

 *Optional.* Specifies how reboots are triggered.
 If set to 'refreshed', the provider only reboots the node in response to a refresh event from another resource, e.g., installing a package.
 If set to 'pending', Puppet checks for signs of any pending reboots and completes them before applying the next resource in the catalog.
 Valid options: 'refreshed' and 'pending'.
 Default value: 'refreshed'.